Manuel Tinio: The battles in the north

-1900 Guerilla warfare
+1900: guerilla warfare

 New Year's Day 1900 signaled the outburst of guerilla warfare throughout the Ilocos region.
 On that day, Gen. Tinio engaged in a skirmish with American forces at Malabita, San Fernando, La Union.
 The disconcerted Gen. Young ordered daily patrols by all his units "to settle this insurgent business with the least possible delay."
 The following day, he requested another battalion of veterans with which he promised "to drive these outlaws out or kill them and settle the savages before letting up."
 The day after that he repeated the request:

 "My belief is that by keeping up a constant hunt after these murderers, thieves and robbers, the country can be cleared of them within two months."
 Needless to say, he did not receive any reinforcements, because he already had 3,500 men, more than thrice the number of Tinio's troops!

 On January 13 the Americans intercepted an order from Gen. Tinio to execute all Filipinos who surrender to the enemy.

-The following day, January 14. the only artillery duel of the Fil-American War was fought in Bimmuaya between the Republicans and the combined forces of Maj.
+The following day, January 14. the only artillery duel of the Philippine-American War was fought in Bimmuaya between the Republicans and the combined forces of Maj.
 Steever and Lt.
 Col. Howze.
 The barrage lasted from noon until sundown.
 Despite holding the ‘strongest position in Luzon’, as Steever believed the Bimmuaya stronghold to be, the Filipinos, with their paltry stock of rifles and ammunition, succumbed in less than 24 hours to the mighty American forces.
 Steever's two Maxim guns dominated the show.
 Although the Americans halted their fire at sunset, the Filipinos kept up desultory fire until midnight.
 The next day the Americans discovered that it was just to cover the withdrawal of Gen. Tinio and his men!